 Berkshire County Arc works with the Statewide Head Injury Program, the Mass Rehabilitation Commission, the Department of Developmental Services and Department of Mental Health to provide 24-hour residential services for individuals who have a brain injury and/or mental health diagnosis.
 These programs provide support services to help individuals relearn skills that allow them to continue to live in their own communities.
 Areas of development include neurobehavioral and neurocognitive management, independent living, leisure, recreation and community integration, vocational and social/family skills.

-Advantage Employee Network (AEN) provides supported employment to individuals with disabilities to obtain and maintain employment in Berkshire County.
-AEN provides comprehensive vocational services that include evaluations, career planning, job search and placement, on-the-job training and follow-up.
+BCArc’s Employment Services provides supported employment to individuals with disabilities to obtain and maintain employment in Berkshire County.
+Comprehensive vocational services include evaluations, career planning, job search and placement, on-the-job training, and follow-up.

 Since 2009, BCArc’s Adult Family Care program has helped more than 120 qualified individuals receive quality supports and services in their own

 homes or their caregivers.

 Some of these services include:

 - Determining eligibility and level of care

 - Providing nursing education and oversight

 - Facilitating connections with other community organizations and service providers